-- (2) All residential lots in a subdivision proposal shall have sufficient buildable area outside of the future-conditions floodplain such that encroachments into the future-conditions floodplain for residential structures will not be required; - (3) All subdivision plans will provide the elevations of proposed structures in accordance with section 104-88(b); - (4) All subdivision proposals shall be consistent with the need to minimize flood damage; - (5) All subdivision proposals shall have public utilities and facilities such as water, sanitary sewer, gas, and electrical systems located and constructed to minimize or eliminate infiltration of floodwaters, and discharges from the systems into floodwaters; and - (6) All subdivision proposals shall include adequate drainage and stormwater management facilities per the requirements of article XIV of this chapter, to reduce potential exposure to flood hazards. - (g) Floodway encroachments.
+- (2) All residential lots in a subdivision proposal shall have sufficient buildable area outside of the future-conditions floodplain such that encroachments into the future-conditions floodplain for residential structures will not be required; and - (3) All subdivision plans will provide the elevations of proposed structures in accordance with section 104-88(b). - (f) Floodway encroachments.
 Located within areas of special flood hazard are areas designated as floodway.
-A floodway may be an extremely hazardous area due to velocity floodwaters, debris or erosion potential.
-In addition, floodways must remain free of encroachment in order to allow for the discharge of the base flood without increased flood heights.
-Therefore the following provisions shall apply: - (1) Encroachments are prohibited, including earthen fill, new construction, substantial improvements or other development within the regulatory floodway, except for activities specifically allowed in subsection (g)(2) of this section; - (2) Encroachments for bridges, culverts, roadways and utilities within the regulatory floodway may be permitted provided it is demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the encroachment shall not result in any increase to the pre-project base flood elevations, floodway elevations, or floodway widths during the base flood discharge.
-A registered professional engineer must provide supporting technical data and certification thereof; and - (3) If the applicant proposes to revise the floodway boundaries, no permit authorizing the encroachment into or an alteration of the floodway shall be issued by the stormwater management department until an affirmative conditional letter of map revision (CLOMR) is issued by FEMA and no-rise certification is approved by the stormwater management department. - (h) Maintenance requirements.
-The property owner shall be responsible for continuing maintenance as may be needed within an altered or relocated portion of a floodplain on his property so that the floodcarrying or flood storage capacity is not diminished.
-The stormwater management department may direct the property owner (at no cost to the county) to restore the flood-carrying or flood storage capacity of the floodplain if the owner has not performed maintenance as required by the approved floodplain management plan on file with the stormwater management department.
+A floodway may be an extremely hazardous area due to the velocity of floodwaters, and debris or erosion potential.
+Floodways must remain free of encroachment in order to allow for the discharge of the base flood without increased flood heights.
+Therefore, the following provisions shall apply: - Encroachments are prohibited, including earthen fill, new construction, substantial improvements or other development within the regulatory floodway, except for activities specifically allowed in subsection (g)(2) of this section; - (2) Encroachments for bridges, culverts, roadways and utilities within the regulatory floodway may be permitted provided it is demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practices that the encroachment shall not result in any increase to the pre-project base flood elevations, floodway elevations, or floodway widths during the base flood discharge.
+A licensed professional engineer must provide supporting technical data and certification thereof; and - (3) If the applicant proposes to revise the floodway boundaries, no permit authorizing the encroachment into or an alteration of the floodway shall be issued by the environmental management department until an affirmative conditional letter of map revision (CLOMR) is issued by FEMA or a no-rise certification is approved by the environmental management department. - (g) Maintenance requirements.
+The property owner shall be responsible for continuing maintenance as may be needed within an altered or relocated portion of a floodplain on the property so that the floodcarrying or flood storage capacity is maintained.
+The environmental management department may direct the property owner (at no cost to the county) to restore the flood-carrying or flood storage capacity of the floodplain if the owner has not performed maintenance as required by the approved floodplain management plan on file with the environmental management department.

 Sec.
-104-88.
-Permit procedures and requirements.
+104-88. - Permit procedures and requirements.